nelup20/neluplatonov.com/README.md

 - [ ] Commits were always done on Master branch, to simulate a professional working environment I should've commited on separate branches
 - [ ] Should have created the Front-End's Design/CSS from actual Photoshop/Sketch files or any other design tool (to know exact measurements/sizes in px) instead of using plain images/JPEGs and eyeballing the sizes and proportions

-And there may be potentially many more things that could be improved (perhaps using Docker but I feel like that would be overkill for these small projects and I already got frustrated a couple of times trying to get it to work correctly for other things), that's one of the fun parts of Software Development, there's always more new stuff to learn.
+And there may be potentially many more things that could be improved (perhaps using Docker but I feel like that would be overkill for these small projects), that's one of the fun parts of Software Development, there's always more new stuff to learn.